 Andrew exercised his diaconal ministry in the Parish of East Lake Macquarie for seven months before being ordained as Priest on 9 February 2007 in Sacred Heart Cathedral, Hamilton, the Cathedral Church of the Diocese of Maitland-Newcastle.

 Following ordination as priest, Andrew has served in a number of parishes across the Diocese of Maitland-Newcastle: as Assistant Priest in the Parish of Raymond Terrace (and serving Bulahdelah Parish as well), as Assistant Priest in the Parish of Singleton (and also serving Branxton Parish), as Parish Priest of Forster Tuncurry, as Parish Priest of Inner Newcastle, and most recently as a member of the Clergy Team for the City Pastoral Region.
-In addition to his role in the City Pastoral Region, Andrew is currently the Rector and Dean of the Cathedral.
+In addition to his role in the City Pastoral Region, Andrew served as the Rector and Dean of the Cathedral.

 Andrew has also served in a number of Diocesan roles, including that of Master of Ceremonies, as Vicar General, as a member of the Bishop’s Council of Priests, the College of Consultors, the Council for Mission, and as a member of the Trustees of the Roman Catholic Church for the Diocese of Maitland-Newcastle.

 Andrew enjoys reading and writing, landscape and architectural photography, and singing in his spare time.
 He remains passionate about liturgical and sacramental theology, as well as the praxis of liturgy in the contemporary Church.